-Besides serving as Programme Director for Translational Neurosciences at SICS, Professor Michael Meaney is also a James McGill Professor in the departments of Psychiatry and Neurology, and Neurosurgery at McGill University.
+Besides serving as Programme Director for the Translational Neuroscience domain at SICS, Professor Michael Meaney is also a James McGill Professor in the departments of Psychiatry and Neurology, and Neurosurgery at McGill University.
 Renowned for his research on stress, maternal care and gene expression, his research focuses on epigenetics and the mechanisms by which adversity in early life might alter neural development and render certain individuals at risk of mental illnesses and/or learning disabilities later in life.

 He also oversees the Core Molecular Laboratory programme at SICS.
 The main focus of the Core Molecular Laboratory is to facilitate clinical research by providing specialised expertise and protocols in tissue and cell culture, biochemistry and molecular biology.

 One of the world’s most cited scientists, he has been invited to present his findings at research institutes, government health agencies, and scientific meetings globally.
 Through his work, he hopes to holistically depict what vulnerability to mental illnesses looks like, what constitutes resilience or risk, and what interventions can help stop these debilitating conditions before they take root in adolescence and early adulthood.